 Ars Bioarctica

-Bioart Society is the motor behind Ars Bioarctica which is a long term art&science initiative with a focus on the sub-arctic environment.
-It was started in autumn 2008 together with the Kilpisjärvi Biological Station of the Faculty of Biological and Environmental Sciences, University of Helsinki.
+Ars Bioarctica is an art & science initiative with a focus on subarctic environment, taking place at the Kilpisjärvi Biological Station of the Faculty of Biological and Environmental Sciences of University of Helsinki.
+The program was first initiated in 2008, when Bioart Society was founded.
+Currently, Bioart Society facilitates an ongoing Ars Bioarctica residency program and biannual Field_Notes field laboratories at Kilpisjärvi.
 Ars Bioarctica fosters projects between artists and scientists to develop new kind of scientific and artistic thinking and through this participate and contribute to the discussion on the relation of humankind and nature.
-It is located in Kilpisjärvi, the most Northern part of Finland.

 Events